katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 > ## Hands-on!
 >
 > Start the CMSSW container that you have downloaded and follow the ["Getting started" instructions](http://opendata.cern.ch/docs/cms-getting-started-2015#data) to inspect some of the data files.
+Note that
+>
+> - this is the environment used in data analysis within the CMS collaboration
+> - it includes all software and helper scripts needed for analysis of CMS data
+> - it has a configurable executable called `cmsRun`.
 >
 {: .challenge}